Dance Co.

 Jhia Louise Jackson (she/they) is a movement-based scholar artist who regularly engages in interdisciplinary projects.
 They earned their BA in Dance, Sociology, and Ethics from Loyola Marymount University in Los Angeles and have gained extensive commercial and theatre dance experience as a teacher, performer, and choreographer.
 She has worked with artists such as Flyaway Dance Productions, 13th Floor Dance Theater, Alexandra Pirici, Joya Powell/Movement of the People Dance Company, RAWdance, Cally Spooner, Kim Epifano/Epiphany Dance Theater, and Octavia Rose Projects.
 Her unique approach to movement and art is informed by her extensive experiences in community-based projects, particularly those concerned with the health and wellness of marginalized populations, as well as her development as an interdisciplinary qualitative researcher, including earning her MS in Bioethics from Columbia University in the City of New York and current pursuit of a doctorate in Sociology from the University of California San Francisco.
 As such, Jhia is a complex, dynamic storyteller who is known for enriching the creative process with curiosity and care, pushing the boundaries of both art and scholarship.
 As the founder of j.habitus, they create visceral explorations and presentations of topics drawn from their scholastic and community-based work, which have been shown at the African American Art & Culture Complex, Joe Goode Annex, Peridance Capezio Theatre, and more.
 Visit www.jhiajackson.com to learn more about her and her work

 Catalina Jackson-Urueña, Colombian-American Bay Area native, began her dance training under Beth Hoge at Danspace in Oakland.
 She has had the pleasure of working closely with Claudine Naganuma (dNaga Dance Company), Paola Escobar, and Marissa Osato.
-She has presented work at CalArts, RedCat, MOCA Geffen, The Place London, Frame Rush Dance Film Festival ’19, Edinburgh Fringe Festival ’19, and Brockus Shift/WEST Spring Residency ‘20.
+She has presented her own work at CalArts, RedCat, MOCA Geffen, The Place London, Frame Rush Dance Film Festival ’19, Edinburgh Fringe Festival ’19, and Brockus Shift/WEST Spring Residency ‘20.

 Sebastian Le (he/him) graduated from the University of San Francisco with a major in Business Management and a minor in Dance.
 He is a contemporary dancer and has worked with Liv Schaffer and Dazaun Soleyn.
 Throughout his time with Dance Generators, a USF-based intergenerational dance company, he performed in Liv and Dazaun’s piece, Pause to Bridge, which was performed at ODC in 2023.
 With Liv and Dazaun he also worked on an interactive quartet with Adia Millett’s quilted sculpture piece, “Quilted Ancestors”.
 He has also danced in Lenora Lee’s In Visibility and Convergent Waves: EP in early 2024.